Fiona-T/world-happiness-data/README.md

 ### Existing Features
 - Welcome message with short note on the purpose of the application
 - Option for user to input the country name they want
+- Option for user to view a list of the available countries within the dataset, before inputting their choice of country
 - Exception handling for the country choice
 - When a valid country is entered, show the years for which the happiness score is available for that country, since the dataset does not have a score recorded for every year for some countries.
 User can then choose from these years.
 - Option for user to choose the year they want to view for that country, or all years